 If you have questions or concerns related to accessibility, please contact us.

 About 600 HIGHWAYMEN

-Since 2009, 600 HIGHWAYMEN (Abigail Browde and Michael Silverstone) have been making live art that, through a variety of radical approaches, illuminates the inherent poignancy of people coming together.
-The work exists at the intersection of theater, dance, contemporary performance, and civic encounter.
-Though the processes are varied, each project revolves around the same curiosity: what occurs in the live encounter between people.
-Their production The Fever was part of the inaugural season of CPA’s CURRENT ArtSpace + Studio in spring 2017.
+600 HIGHWAYMEN (Abigail Browde and Michael Silverstone), “standard bearers of contemporary theater-making” (Le Monde), who have “quietly been shaking up American theatre since 2009” (The Guardian), have been making live art that, through a variety of radical approaches, illuminates the inherent poignancy of people coming together.
+Their productions exist at the intersection of theater, dance, contemporary performance, and civic encounter.

 A THOUSAND WAYS